 All dispensers installed in the hydrogen refueling station have undergone type evaluation according to the California Type Evaluation Program (CTEP) administered by the California Department of Food and Agriculture/Division of Measurement Standards (CDFA/DMS) and have either a Temporary Use Permit or a type approval Certificate of Approval issued by CDFA/DMS.
 The FSE registration must be completed pursuant to section 95483.2(b)(8) and the quantity of dispensed hydrogen must be reported as required in section 95491.
-The station must dispense hydrogen in a given quarter to generate MHD-HRI credits.
+The station must dispense hydrogen in a given quarter to generate HRI credits.

 Dispensed hydrogen meets the following CI and renewable content requirements on a company-wide, weighted average basis.
 The Executive Officer will consider all the stations registered by an entity with a unique FEIN in the LRT-CBTS for calculating the company-wide weighted average CI and renewable content.

 CI of 150 gCO2e/MJ or less before January 1, 2030, and 90 gCO2e/MJ or less thereafter, and